delaney-beals/Lake-Washington_metatranscriptomics/README.md

   * Exploratory analyses investigating MAGs, BGC expression, antiSMASH predictions, and BiG-MAP outputs.

 ## Relationship to published work

-This repository documents exploratory analyses that informed later project development but does not represent the final computational workflow used for the published study.
-The final publication focused on identifying and characterizing methylocystabactin through integration of metagenomics, metatranscriptomics, metabolomics, and InverSIP experiments.
+This repository contains exploratory analyses that informed later project development but does not represent the final computational workflow used in the associated publication.
+Raw sequencing data are not included.
+Scripts, file paths, and software environments reflect the original analysis environment and may require modification before reuse.
+For additional information regarding the biological questions, experimental methods, underlying datasets, or final published results, please contact [Aaron Puri](https://www.chemistry.utah.edu/faculty/aaron-w-puri/) at the University of Utah or see the associated [publication](https://doi.org/10.1073/pnas.2507323122).

-## Data availability

-Raw sequencing data are not included in this repository.
-File paths and software environments reflect the original analysis environment and may require modification before reuse.

 ----
 # Main workflow